email: jburrell at berkeley dot edu

 Bio: Jenna Burrell is the Director of Research at Data & Society and formerly a Professor at the School of Information at UC Berkeley.
 She oversees all aspects of the research program at Data & Society, ensuring rigor and integrity.
-Her own research focuses on how marginalized communities adapt digital technologies to meet their needs and to pursue their goals and ideals.
+Her own research focuses on how historically and systematically excluded communities adapt digital technologies to meet their needs and to pursue their goals and ideals.
 She is the co-director of the Algorithmic Fairness and Opacity Group with Prof. Deirdre Mulligan which continues to bring together faculty and students from across the UC-Berkeley campus to facilitate research on how algorithmic systems can be designed, used, or regulated to support more equitable and just societies.
 Burrell is the author of Invisible Users: Youth in the Internet Cafes of Urban Ghana (The MIT Press).
 She is currently writing up her research findings from a multi-year project about rural communities that host critical Internet infrastructure such as fiber optic cables and data centers.
 She earned a PhD in Sociology from the London School of Economics and a BA in Computer Science from Cornell University.

 Affiliations: Center for African Studies and Center for Science, Technology, Medicine and Society

 Opinion | It’s time to challenge the narrative about ChatGPT and the future of journalism – opinion piece

 Data & Society’s Jenna Burrell thinks we’re worrying about the wrong things about chatbots

 Facebook moderation: Is AI really working? – quoted